allan-tulane/sp24-assignment-01-yarbschris/assignment-01.md

 .
 .
 The total work of this algorithm remains O(n), because no matter how many threads are running the algorithm, the same number of elements must be analyzed.

-However, the span does benefit, with each recursive call spawning a new thread, the span becomes the longest critical path in the recursion tree as discusse earlier, so the new span is $\mathrm{log} n$
+However, the span does benefit, with each recursive call spawning a new thread, the span becomes the longest critical path in the recursion tree as discussed earlier, so the new span is O(log n)
 .
 .
 .